-Although Saudi Arabia was never a country that allowed much tourism, it has launched tourist e-visas for passport holders of 49 countries.
+Although Saudi Arabia never allowed much tourism, it has launched tourist e-visas for passport holders from 49 countries.

 These countries include the United Kingdom, Switzerland, Portugal, and many more from Europe, Asia, America, and Oceania.
-If you hold citizenship for any of the countries on the list, you can apply for an e-visa via the Saudi e-Visa portal.
+If you hold citizenship for any country on the list, you can apply for an e-visa via the Saudi e-visa portal.

 Since the launch of this visa, Muslims around the globe have been curious to know if Hajj/Umrah can be performed on this visa.
 According to the rules of the Saudi government, Hajj is only allowed on a specific Hajj visa.